SirDap/tripodvideoninja/_posts/2018-09-17-rerouting-an-apogee-one-with-loopback.markdown

 4. Add a new **Output Device** directly to the right of the input device.
 It will automatically connect.
 Select the virtual audio device under **Audio Device**.
    ![]({% asset loopback-apogee-3.png @path %})
 5. Use Wirecast (or similar) to add the virtual audio device onto a new, active layer.
 It should be receiving audio on both the L and R channels.
-6. Mute the audio from the camera on a different layer, and stream.
+6. Mute the original camera audio on the other layer and start streaming.

 ### What About Soundflower?